 - Keep your piercings clean.
 You should wash new piercings twice a day with soap and water.
 It’s also best to avoid touching your piercing as much as possible, and if you must, wash your hands before doing so.

 - Avoid touching new piercings.
 You may have the urge to play with your new adornments, but doing so can interrupt the healing process and irritate your skin.
 Likewise, try to avoid any activity or clothing that might bump, rub, or otherwise cause friction to your healing ears.

 - Don’t take your earrings out early.
 In most cases, earlobe piercings take at least six weeks to heal, but piercings on another part of your ear, such as the cartilage or helix, may take longer.
 Follow the timeline your piercing professional recommends, and only change your earrings after the piercing has fully healed.

 Of course, if you’ve done the work of choosing earrings with hypoallergenic materials and finding an earring style that won’t catch, snag, or cause irritation, you’ll be on your way to a smooth and easy healing process and ready to take your new showpieces out for a spin.

 Find the Right Earrings with Diamond Nexus

-Between finding the right piercing professional, summoning the bravery (plus a good friend to hold your hand) and caring for your piercings afterward, getting your ears pierced is much more than an impulse decision—it’s an investment of time, effort and care.
-But it’s one that will lead to happy, healthy ears, and the long-term reward of wearing all the delightful new earrings you desire.
+Between finding the right piercing professional, summoning the bravery (plus a good friend to hold your hand), and caring for your piercings afterward, getting your ears pierced is much more than an impulse decision—it’s an investment of time, effort, and care.
+But it will lead to happy, healthy ears and the long-term reward of wearing all the delightful new earrings you desire.